firecmsco/firecms/README.md

   props `entityCollection`  and `selectedEntities` if any are set by the end user.

-* `pagination` If enabled, content is loaded in batch.
+* `pagination` If enabled, content is loaded in batches.
 If `false` all entities in the collection are loaded.
+You can specify a number to specify the pagination size (50 by default)
-Defaults to `true`.
+  Defaults to `true`

 * `additionalColumns` You can add additional columns to the collection view by implementing an additional column delegate.